 (c) the right to apply to the State Administrative Tribunal for a review of the decision.

-(4) Where the chief executive officer decides to cancel or suspend a certificate of competency or a certificate of satisfactory service, the chief executive officer shall advise other marine authorities within whose jurisdiction the certificate is normally accepted for manning purposes of the general details and circumstances attached to the cancellation or suspension in order that they may then take appropriate parallel action.
+(4) Where the chief executive officer decides to cancel or suspend a certificate of competency or a certificate of satisfactory service, the chief executive officer shall advise other Australian marine authorities within whose jurisdiction the certificate is normally accepted for manning purposes of the general details and circumstances attached to the cancellation or suspension in order that they may then take appropriate parallel action.

 [Regulation 15 amended in Gazette 11 Aug 1992 p.
 3977; 30 Dec 2004 p.
 6972; 16 Jun 2006 p.
-2124-6.]
+2124-6; 30 Jun 2010 p.
+3160.]

 [16.
 Deleted in Gazette 30 Dec 2004 p.
 6972.]